Skip to main content

 The framing of ABM versus inbound assumes you are choosing between two channels with fixed outcomes.
 The practitioners who shaped both disciplines have largely moved past that framing.

-In his GTM Partners framework, ABM and demand generation are not competing budgets.
-They are complementary plays for different buying stages and segments: inbound to create awareness and build pipeline with mid-market buyers, ABM to accelerate and convert enterprise accounts that match your ICP at the highest fidelity.
+Sangram Vajre, co-founder of Terminus and author of multiple books on account-based strategy, has argued for years that ABM is not a campaign type.
+It is an operating model.
+In his GTM Partners framework, ABM and demand generation are complementary plays for different buying stages and segments: inbound to create awareness and build pipeline with mid-market buyers, ABM to accelerate and convert enterprise accounts that match your ICP at the highest fidelity.

-Chris Walker, CEO of Refine Labs, made a different but related point.
+Chris Walker, CEO of Refine Labs, made a related point.
 His research on B2B demand generation found that the majority of buying influence happens in channels that are not directly trackable: private Slack groups, peer conversations, LinkedIn comments, and community forums.
+He calls this 'dark social.'
+The implication is that inbound's distribution problem is not just about Google — it is about the fact that buyers increasingly research vendors in spaces that do not send referral traffic to your website.

 Latane Conant, CEO of 6sense and author of 'No Forms, No Spam, No Cold Calls,' has documented one of the most important asymmetries in B2B buying: companies spend 70 percent of their purchase journey in an anonymous research phase before ever raising their hand.
+With AI-powered intent data, you can identify which accounts are in an active buying cycle weeks before they contact sales.
+By the time they submit a form, your competitor may already be in the conversation.

 Should you use ABM or inbound?
 A quick decision guide